scottgarner/WebDevDisplay/README.md

 {
-    uint16_t mode;          // Reserved for support of different "modes". uint16_t width;         // Pixel width of the buffer. uint16_t height;        // Pixel height of the bufer. uint16_t scrollSpeedX;  // Scroll speed in pixels/second on X. uint16_t scrollSpeedY;  // Scroll speed in pixels/second on Y. uint16_t saveBuffer;    // Optionally save buffer, which is slow.
+    uint16_t mode;          // Reserved for support of different "modes". uint16_t width;         // Pixel width of the buffer. uint16_t height;        // Pixel height of the buffer. uint16_t scrollSpeedX;  // Scroll speed in pixels/second on X. uint16_t scrollSpeedY;  // Scroll speed in pixels/second on Y. uint16_t saveBuffer;    // Optionally save buffer, which is slow.